 I am currently a freelance art and architectural historian specialising in medieval England.
-Since finishing my PhD, I have continued to lecture widely on medieval architecture, especially the academically-sidelined topic of the English parish church, and have undertaken freelance research projects for English Heritage regarding new Battle Abbey site interpretation.
+Since finishing my PhD, I have continued to lecture widely on medieval architecture, especially the academically-sidelined topic of the English parish church, and have undertaken freelance research projects for English Heritage, regarding new Battle Abbey site interpretation; and the Burrell Collection, on their architectural sculpture.
 I am a board member, editor and fieldwork of the charitable trust the Corpus of Romanesque Sculpture in Britain and Ireland.
 I also run the social media accounts and websites for CRSBI and the British Archaeological Association, where I am also a council member.

 My thesis was on sedilia, the seats for the priest, deacon and subdeacon.
 In English churches, sedilia frequently take the form of three stone niches built into the south wall by an altar, surmounted by arches and separated by shafts.
 A full survey of the corpus of sedilia in England and Wales (c.1,300 objects) has allowed me to give a narrative of their origins, spread, and development as a site of display.
 This database was constructed by crowd-sourcing images from the Internet, some sent to me.

 I had posted a “list of missing sedilia” in various places during my PhD.
 If you wish to continue to contributing to the sedilia corpus, I will attempt to maintain this list of sedilia I completely lack images of.

 The Courtauld Institute of Art does not share copies of its theses on the British Library EThOS service.
 Therefore you can download my thesis here:

 - Part 2 (the complete sedilia handlist of England and Wales)